Otto Volgenantadvocaat | partner

 Otto assists his clients in high-profile cases on freedom of the press and privacy.
 He is one of the very few Dutch lawyers who has pleaded – and won – a case before the Grand Chamber of the European Court of Human Rights in Strasbourg: the landmark case Sanoma versus the Netherlands.
 As a result of this case, journalistic source protection in the Netherlands was given a legal basis in 2018.

-Another landmark case was the invalidation of the Dutch Data retention Act, together with Fulco Blokhuis.
-Summary proceedings were initiated on behalf of a broad coalition of plaintiffs: privacy defenders, the federation of journalists, lawyers, telco’s and ISP’s.
-The District Court of The Hague awarded the claim, and the Dutch Data retention Act was invalidated with immediate effect.
+Another landmark case is the deactivation of the Telecommunications Retention Act, together with Fulco Blokhuis.
+The claim was filed on behalf of a broad coalition of privacy watchdogs, journalists, lawyers, telcos and ISPs.
+The District Court in The Hague granted the claim in interim injunction proceedings.
+The statute was abolished within days after the judgement.

 In addition to his daily work as a lawyer, Otto is a board member of the Dutch Association for Media and Communications Law, the Commission for Journalistic Source Protection and the Commission researching Criminal Defamation.
 Otto is also active for Lawyers for Lawyers, a Dutch NGO that is committed to enable lawyers in any country of the world to practice law in freedom and independently.